 Politics can be seductive.

-Of course, most everyone thinks he is strong enough, smart enough, and committed enough not to sell out.
+Of course, most everyone thinks themselves strong enough, smart enough, and committed enough not to sell out.
 Few people are.

 Right now, today, decide whether you want access or power.